harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 I'll be comparing how Vite works to the standard [webpack](https://github.com/webpack/webpack) config using [webpack-dev-server](https://github.com/webpack/webpack-dev-server), which all major Vue frameworks are using.

-We'll be looking at how Vite works, by first looking at how webpack works and what the difference is.
+We'll be looking at how Vite no-bundling works, by first looking at how webpack's bundling works and what the difference is.
 Afterwards I'll give you some recommendations for setting up Vite for yourself.

 Vite could the next best thing in tooling, currently, it's still in a pre-release stage though so be careful out there 🐛.